Characters of Kingdom Hearts: Princesses of Heart

 The Princesses of Heart, known as the Seven Princesses (セブンプリンセス, Sebun Purinsesu) in Japanese, are maidens whose hearts are made of pure light and devoid of darkness, with Kairi being one of them.
-The other Princesses include Disney characters Snow White, Cinderella, Aurora, Belle, Jasmine, and Alice.
+The other Princesses include Disney characters Snow White, Cinderella, Alice, Aurora, Belle, and Jasmine.
 Kingdom Hearts III introduces new inheritors of the original Princesses' powers called the New Seven Hearts (ニューセブンハート, Nyū Sebun Hāto)—including Rapunzel, Anna, and Elsa—with only Kairi retaining her original role.

 Throughout the original game, Maleficent kidnaps the princesses for their ability to summon the Keyhole to Kingdom Hearts when brought together.
 Xehanort's Heartless "Ansem" later uses six of the princesses' hearts to forge a Keyblade with the power to unlock people's hearts, intending to free Kairi's heart from Sora's.
 Sora restores their hearts after using Ansem's Keyblade on himself to revive Kairi, destroying it.
 The other princesses remain at Hollow Bastion to contain the darkness coming from the Keyhole until the door to Kingdom Hearts is sealed and subsequently return to their homeworlds.
 Birth by Sleep reveals that Master Xehanort also seeks the Princesses of Heart, spurring Maleficent into gathering them; it is later explained in Dream Drop Distance that the princesses' hearts represent the seven fragments of light broken off from the χ-blade, which Xehanort intends to use in his plan to reforge the weapon.
 To prevent this, Yen Sid substitutes the princesses with seven Keyblade wielders to fight Xehanort's reformed Organization XIII.